Disappearance of Suzy Lamplugh: Andrew Stephen book controversy

 In 1988, journalist Andrew Stephen published a highly controversial book on the Lamplugh case.
-The book, which was initially supported by the Lamplugh family before they read its draft versions, included several allegations about Lamplugh's private life, including the suggestion that Lamplugh was involved in prostitution.
+The book, which was initially supported by the Lamplugh family before they read its draft versions, included several allegations about Lamplugh's private life, including the suggestion that she was involved in prostitution.
 The book was widely labelled as salacious and false, and Stephen was accused of victim blaming.
 In an unprecedented move, the Metropolitan Police responded to the book by defending Lamplugh's personal life and stating "our investigations revealed nothing more than that Suzy was a modern young woman."

 A highly critical review of the book in The Times asserted that Stephen had included a large amount of his own speculations on what he called Lamplugh's "quest for sexual fulfilment" because he needed filler material to add to the story.
 Lamplugh's family brought legal action and forced Stephen to add a disclaimer to the book stating that the family did not recognise or accept his portrayal of Lamplugh.

 Michael Sams speculation and elimination

-In the mid-1990s, speculation arose that Michael Sams may have murdered Lamplugh, as he had just been convicted of kidnapping an estate agent named Stephanie Slater in Birmingham, as well as murdering Leeds prostitute Julie Dart.
+In the mid-1990s, speculation arose that Michael Sams may have murdered Lamplugh, as he had just been convicted of kidnapping an estate agent named Stephanie Slater in Birmingham, as well as murdering Leeds sex worker Julie Dart.
 However, police found no evidence for the theory and discounted it, noting that Sams' crimes were likely to have been influenced by the high-profile Lamplugh case.
 Furthermore, Sams only had one leg by 1986, and no witness sightings of the man seen with Lamplugh on that day reported him walking with a limp or having only one leg.